 are our GPG keys - both personal and project-related.

 Take this threat seriously.
 We probably don't need to worry about

-covert and deniable.
-But some of our potential adversaries are
+and deniable.
+But some of our potential adversaries are state-level actors

-state-level actors with enough patience and resources that they were
+with enough patience and resources that they were able to undetectably

-or the NSA, we can and should make it difficult for them to compromise
+the NSA, we can and should make it difficult for them to compromise our

 Susan was, therefore, right to insist that I tighten up my security.